 - 1 28-ounce can crushed tomatoes

 - 1 15-ounce can black beans, drained and rinsed

 - 1/4 cup stout or porter beer, or beef broth

 - 1 tablespoon Worcestershire sauce

-- 1 small jalapeño, chopped
+- 1 jalapeño, chopped

-- 1 dollop Greek yogurt or sour cream per bowl
+- plain Greek yogurt or sour cream

 - If you wish, add a dollop of Greek yogurt or sour cream and shredded cheese of your choice.